 - 1. For all components of EU-SILC (whether survey or register based), the cross-sectional and longitudinal (initial sample) data shall be based on a nationally representative probability sample of the population residing in private households within the country, irrespective of language, nationality or legal residence status.
 All private households and all persons aged 16 and over within the household are eligible for the operation. - 2.
 Representative probability samples shall be achieved both for households, which form the basic units of sampling, data collection and data analysis, and for individual persons in the target population. - 3.
-The sampling frame and methods of sample selection shall ensure that every individual and household in the target population is assigned a known and non-zero probability of selection. - 4.
-By way of exception, paragraphs 1 to 3 shall apply in Germany exclusively to the part of the sample based on probability sampling according to Article 8 of the Regulation of the European Parliament and of the Council (EC) No 1177/2003 concerning Community Statistics on Income and Living Conditions.
+The sampling frame and methods of sample selection shall ensure that every individual and household in the target population is assigned a known and non-zero probability of selection.

-Article 8 of the EU-SILC Regulation of the European Parliament and of the Council mentions:
+Article 8 of the EU-SILC Regulation of the European Parliament and of the Council notes:

 - 1. The cross-sectional and longitudinal data shall be based on nationally representative probability samples. - 2.
 By way of exception to paragraph 1, Germany shall supply cross-sectional data based on a nationally representative probability sample for the first time for the year 2008.
-For the year 2005, Germany shall supply data for one fourth based on probability sampling and for three fourths based on quota samples, the latter to be progressively replaced by random selection so as to achieve fully representative probability sampling by 2008.
+For the year 2005, Germany shall supply data for one-quarterbased on probability sampling and for three-quarters based on quota samples, the latter to be progressively replaced by random selection so as to achieve fully representative probability sampling by 2008.

-For the longitudinal component, Germany shall supply for the year 2006 one third of longitudinal data (data for year 2005 and 2006) based on probability sampling and two thirds based on quota samples.
+For the longitudinal component, Germany shall supply for the year 2006 one-third of longitudinal data (data for year 2005 and 2006) based on probability sampling and two-thirds based on quota samples.
 For the year 2007, half of the longitudinal data relating to years 2005, 2006 and 2007 shall be based on probability sampling and half on quota sample.
 After 2007 all of the longitudinal data shall be based on probability sampling.